How to Get and Set Up Internet in Your Apartment: Best Wi‑Fi Options

 What Internet Speeds Are Best for Apartment Residents?

 Speeds depend on household size, the types of users who live in your household, and the number of connected devices.
-If you live alone in a single-bedroom apartment like me, 100 Mbps will be sufficient for streaming, online gaming, and remote working.
+If you live alone in a single-bedroom apartment, 100 Mbps is usually sufficient for streaming, online gaming, and remote working.
 For your apartment, you’ll want to determine what you’re using the internet for and the required speeds for those online activities.

-Netflix, for example, recommends speeds of at least 25 Mbps, and if you have numerous devices, you’ll need even more speed to accommodate everything.
+To calculate your needs, consider dedicating roughly 50 Mbps of download bandwidth and 10 Mbps of upload bandwidth per active 4K stream or video-call user.
+Netflix, for example, currently recommends speeds of at least 15 Mbps for a single 4K stream, and if you have numerous smart devices, you’ll need even more speed to accommodate everything.
 Running a speed test on your internet once you get into the apartment is an excellent way to ensure your connection meets its advertised speeds.

 Here’s a handy guide to how much internet speed you’ll need based on how many people you live with and what your bandwidth needs are.